Seven Peaks Insights

 This is perhaps the most commonly used form of FinTech.
 With mobile banking apps, users can effortlessly make transactions without visiting a physical branch, including money transfers, credit card applications, account statement issuance, and more.

-At present, several Thai banks have developed their new apps with a focus on delivering the best user experience, notably ttb touch and the introduction of new SCB TechX features.
+At present, several Thai banks have developed their new apps with a focus on delivering the best user experience, and the introduction of new SCB TechX features.

 • Digital Payment